Learn How to Play the G Major Guitar Chord

 The G Major Guitar Chord is found in the G Major Scale: G A B C D E F# G. It is made up of the 1, 3 and 5 of this scale.
 Meaning the notes G, B and D.

-There are two different chord charts for the G Major Guitar Chord below.
+There are two different chord charts or variations of this chord pictured below.
 The chords are identical except for the fingering.
 There will be situations where you will need to change your fingering of this chord so make sure to practice both versions below.
 For instance, if you were switching from G Major to Gadd4, you would have to play the first version below as you need your first finger to press down on the first fret of the B string.

 G Major Chord notes: G B D